 “Modern jazz, pop, and classical music influence Leopold’s compositions and arrangements.”

 I haven’t seen many female jazz bass players perform, and Judith Ferstl is impressive.
 She almost dances with her bass, clearly enjoying every second of the music!
 Multi-talented Ferstl is “heard in many different formations – improvisation, tricky rhythms, wide areas, energetic passages, composition, and intimate soundscapes”.

 “Russian composers, the folklore traditions of Spain, Eastern Europe, and the Balkan regions are a major influence on Nikolaus’ writing style.”

 Chris Kronreif is an accomplished saxophonist with charisma, enthusiasm, and unique personal style.
 He played saxophone last night but also plays clarinet and flute.
 Kronreif studied with noted Austrian saxophonist Robert Friedl in Salzburg and at the Anton Bruckner Private University Linz.

 Kronreif has played with well-known musicians at festivals and jazz scenes throughout Europe, New York City, and Canada and has won many awards.
 He teaches workshops “with a focus on harmony, improvisation, ear training, and rhythm”.
 He thoroughly captivated the audience throughout the evening and plays with skill and passion.

 Multi-talented Jakob Sigl was born in Salzburg and graduated from Musisches Gymnasium (Music High School).
 He studied at the University of Music and Performing Arts in Vienna where he obtained a “Tonmeister” degree “specializing in sound reinforcement, music management, and recording”.

 Sigl is a “freelance sound engineer for music of all styles”.
 He’s also sings in choirs like the Vienna Singing Academy and the Vienna Jazz Choir.

 The four musicians were superb.
 They complimented each other, none overpowering the others.
 The compositions were mesmerizing to me and everyone seemed to enjoy them equally well.
-Several of the pieces began on a classical note played by Leopold – a brilliant pianist – leading into a pure jazz composition that seemed flawless and optimized each musician’s talent.
+Several of the pieces began on a classical note played by Leopold – a brilliant pianist – leading into a pure, flawless jazz composition that optimized each musician’s talent.